 Now we have this argument:

-If one is attracted to certain particular features that is more common in certain races over others, then race does matter in dating.
+If one is attracted to certain particular features that are more common in certain races over others, then race does matter in dating.

 This would not mean that Joe would never date anyone of a different racial/ethnic group.
 Although cultural differences may sway Joe to not date someone of his same race, those same cultural differences may push Joe to dating someone of a different race, on the premise that he enjoys certain aspects of the culture.